Vice President of Ghana: Eligibility

 The president and vice president are elected on a single ticket; all presidential candidates must lodge the name of their running mate when filing for election.

 If the president dies, resigns, or is permanently incapacitated, the vice-president automatically ascends as president for the balance of the term.
-A Vice-President who ascends to the presidency before half of the presidential term expires is only allowed to run for a single full term.
+A vice-president who ascends to the presidency before half of the presidential term expires is only allowed to run for a single full term.
 If more than half of the term has expired, he can run for two terms, whether successive or separated.

-This provision has been used once, when John Mahama ascended to the presidency after the death of his running mate, John Atta Mills, in July 2012.
+This provision has been used once, when John Mahama ascended to the presidency after the death of the president, John Atta Mills, in July 2012.
 He was elected president in his own right that December, and was allowed to run for reelection in 2016 since he had ascended with only six months remaining in Mills' term.

 Oath of office

-The Vice-President of Ghana must be sworn in by the Chief Justice before the citizens of Ghana at the Independence square in Accra.
-The Vice-President-elect must repeat the following:
+The vice-president of Ghana must be sworn in by the chief justice before the citizens of Ghana at Independence Square in Accra.
+The vice-president-elect must repeat the following:

 "I,(name) having been elected to the office of Vice-President of the Republic of Ghana, do (in the name of the Almighty God swear) (solemnly affirm) that I will be faithful and true to the Republic of Ghana; that I will at all times preserve, protect and defend the Constitution of the Republic of Ghana; and I dedicate myself to the service and well-being of the people of the Republic of Ghana and to do right to all manner of persons.

 I further (solemnly swear) (solemnly affirm) that should I at any time break this oath of office, I shall submit myself to the laws of the Republic of Ghana and suffer the penalty for it.
 (So help me God)."